openvinotoolkit/openvino/inference-engine/ie_bridges/python/sample/classification_sample_async/README.md

 To run the sample, you can use AlexNet and GoogLeNet or other image classification models.
 You can download [public](@ref omz_models_public_index) or [Intel's](@ref omz_models_intel_index) pre-trained models using the [Model Downloader](@ref omz_tools_downloader_README).

 > **NOTE**: Before running the sample with a trained model, make sure the model is converted to the Inference Engine format (\*.xml + \*.bin) using the [Model Optimizer tool](../../../../../docs/MO_DG/Deep_Learning_Model_Optimizer_DevGuide.md).
 >
 > The sample accepts models in ONNX format (.onnx) that do not require preprocessing.

-You can do inference of an image using a trained AlexNet network on FPGA with fallback to CPU using the following command:
+You can do inference of an image using a trained AlexNet network on GPU with fallback to CPU using the following command:
 ```
-    python3 classification_sample_async.py -i <path_to_image>/cat.bmp -m <path_to_model>/alexnet_fp32.xml -nt 5 -d HETERO:FPGA,CPU
+    python3 classification_sample_async.py -i <path_to_image>/cat.bmp -m <path_to_model>/alexnet.xml -nt 5 -d HETERO:GPU,CPU
 ```

 ## Sample Output